lambdamusic/openalex-hacks/README.md

 # OpenAlex hacks

-Collection of notebooks and code snippets aimed at learning about / exploring the [OpenAlex](https://openalex.org/) datasets.
+Notebooks and code snippets aimed at learning about / exploring the [OpenAlex](https://openalex.org/) datasets.

-Some of these analyses result in visualizations that are available on [this website](https://lambdamusic.github.io/openalex-hacks).
+See also [this website](https://lambdamusic.github.io/openalex-hacks) for example visualizations resulting from the code.

 ## Topics and Keywords